EcuDeMarc/blog/ecudemarc/content/posts/house-prices-interest-rates.md

 ## Conclusion

 We can see that by lowering interest rates from 8% to 1%, the price of our property has shot up from 120,000 to 400,000.
-For this price change to occurr you don't need to have an increase in the rental income.
+Therefore, we can safely conclude that the entire change in pricing can be explained by changes in interest rates since the annual rental income that this property can achieve hasn't changed.